hl7ch/ch-orf/input/pagecontent/index.md

 The CH ORF implementation guide addresses three issues:
 1. It supports a scenario where an authority (e.g., health authority, expert panel) defines a set of forms (here called questionnaires) for well-defined use cases which then are deployed in a specific enterprise, domain etc. or even nationwide.
 2. New use cases or changes in use cases can easily be handled either by modification of existing questionnaires or new ones.
 3. It assures that the representation of an order at filler's site is consistent to the placer site.
 CH ORF addresses this by supplying a questionnaire which defines sequence and grouping of items in a form.
-Authors of CH ORF derivates are advised to do the same.
+Authors of CH ORF derivatives are advised to do the same.

 When writing the CH ORF implementation guide, the authors had the following use case in mind: A human fills in a questionnaire for a particular request and sends this questionnaire to a receiver.
 There, a human reads the questionnaire with its content.
 A corresponding response will work in the same way.
 There is possibly some payload coming with the questionnaire: A request may be accompanied by results of preceding exams (e.g. images, reports); the response may be a diagnostic result.
 Workflow is therefore not a particular issue because directional information exchange is based on a request and response mechanism.

 There may be good reasons to implement user interfaces by other technical means than questionnaires.
-Therefore CH ORF sets the cardinality for the questionnaire / questionnaireResponse to 0.. thus  allowing auhtors of derivates to decide if applications following their IG must implement a questionnaire / questionnaireResponse or not.
+Therefore CH ORF sets the cardinality for the questionnaire / questionnaireResponse to 0.. thus  allowing authors of derivatives to decide if applications following their IG must implement a questionnaire / questionnaireResponse or not.
 In any case, the questionnaire will give guidance for sequence and grouping of items in the user interface.

 A major challenge is the need for further machine processing: at filler site in terms of prepopulating attributes with content from other applications (e.g. demographic data of a patient) whereas the receiver may want to have the content of the form ready for further processing in his applications.
 Obviously the two aims – semantic interoperability and flexibility in the definition of questionnaires – are contradictory.
 CH ORF addresses this problem by defining the mandatory set of generic elements and codes with defined being part of every CH ORF derived IG.
-Derivates will then only define additional case specific elements.
+Derivatives will then only define additional case specific elements.

-Vendors implementing the CH ORF implementation guide (or one of its derivates) therefore benefit of a high re-use potential.
+Vendors implementing the CH ORF implementation guide (or one of its derivatives) therefore benefit of a high re-use potential.

 There has been a discussion whether population of the resources such as Patient, ServiceRequest etc. with the content of the QuestionnaireResponse should be done by the order placer application or rather by the order filler application.
-The argument for assigning the task to the order placer is a result of nit making the implementation of a questionnaire / questionnaireResponse mandatory: For the sake of keeping all CH ORF derived exchange formats equal (as far as sensible), the authors decided to mandate the order placer application with the task.
+The argument for assigning the task to the order placer is a result of not making the implementation of a questionnaire / questionnaireResponse mandatory: For the sake of keeping all CH ORF derived exchange formats equal (as far as sensible), the authors decided to mandate the order placer application with the task.

 Applications claiming for conformance with an CH ORF derived implementation guide shall:
 * Render (and in case of the Questionnaire Filler allow for data entry) all elements of a questionnaire in the user interface (e.g. on screen, in print).
 Grouping of items and the order of items within shall be adequately reproduced according to the questionnaire.